J1o2e3l/100-days-of-Python/README.md

 This repository consists of 100 Python based projects ranging from a beginner level to advanced level.
 Projects include:

-1. Band Name Generator (print function and string concatenation)
+1. Band Name Generator (print, input functions and string concatenation)